MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

   * The user can export their ingredient database (users can create content)
   * The user can user ingredients created by other local users

+**DONE: Recipe Database**
+    * The user can create single and mealprep recipes by specifying names and main ingredients, as well as accompaniment ingredients for mealprep recipes

 **DONE: Meal Creation**